Patient education: Meningioma (Beyond the Basics)

 Meningiomas can be managed with observation, surgery and/or radiation therapy.
 In some cases, active intervention may be delayed and will only start if the tumor begins to grow.

 Many people with meningiomas will have no symptoms.
 Other people develop neurologic symptoms such as seizures, changes in vision or hearing, or arm or leg weakness when the tumor puts pressure on a specific part of the brain.

 ●Seizures – Seizures may cause a person to pass out, stiffen, or have jerking muscle movements.
 Some seizures are more subtle, causing changes in your senses (eg, smelling a scent that is not really there).
 Many different parts of the brain can trigger seizures.
 (See "Patient education: Seizures in adults (Beyond the Basics)".)

 ●Visual changes – Meningioma can cause partial or complete loss of vision, typically in one eye.
 There may also be other changes in vision, such as blind spots or blurred or double vision.
 Some people with meningioma do not notice these changes.
 These symptoms occur when the meningioma directly affects a part of the optic pathway, such as the nerves that connect the eyes to the brain, or the part of the brain that controls vision.

 ●Changes in thinking or personality – People with large meningiomas may have subtle or even dramatic changes in their personality or thinking.
 The person may appear forgetful, have trouble paying attention, or seem to be a different person, often with increased irritability or with less interest or engagement in past activities or hobbies.

-●Arm and/or leg weakness – A meningioma can cause weakness in the arms, legs, or both, depending upon the location of the tumor.
+●Arm and/or leg function change – A meningioma can cause weakness, numbness, or altered sensation in the arms, legs, or both, depending upon the location of the tumor.